When is the Next Full Moon?

 August – Sturgeon Moon

 Lake sturgeon, found in the Great Lakes and Lake Champlain, as well as in several rivers, were once much more abundant.
-These large (some more than 6 feet long!) migratory fish were an important staple for Native American tribes living in the area.
+These large (some more than 6 feet long!) migratory fish were an important staple for Native American peoples living in the area.
 Captain Jonathan Carver came across this term for the lunar month during his travels in the 1760s.

 Flying Up Moon is a Cree term describing the time when young birds are ready to fly.